 Do not insert, remove, connect, or disconnect any device, cable, or cord.

 Downloading a BIOS update

 After you review the prerequisites, you can check for and download BIOS updates.

-1. Select the Search icon (select products only) from the taskbar, type support, and then select the HP Support Assistant app.
+1. Select the Search icon in the taskbar, type support in the search box, and then select the HP Support Assistant app.